Shamurikan/Informations/README.md

 ---

-Then you have to copy the code below and paste in the main page in your project.
+Then you have to copy the code below and paste it in the main page in your project.

 ---